THE BENEFITS AND RISKS OF OUTSOURCING CREDIT CONTROL

 Improved cash flow

-All of Sterling’s clients have seen improvements in cash flow with the average being 40%, and some gaining from improvements of 80%.
+All of Sterling’s clients have seen improvements in cash flow with the average being 30%, and some gaining from far higher improvements.
 Speeding up payment of invoices reduces the cost of borrowing, increasing profit and working capital, allowing for investment in growth.
 You can see the effect improvements in cash-flow can have on a business by using our cash flow calculator.

 Reduced bad debt